MicrosoftDocs/learn/learn-pr/wwl-sci/connect-data-to-azure-sentinel-with-data-connectors/includes/3-understand-data-connector-providers.md

 ### Microsoft 365 Defender

-The Microsoft 365 Defender and related Data Connectors provide Alerts and Data that has already been normalized and used in the Microsoft 365 Defender Portal.
+The Microsoft 365 Defender and related data connectors provide alerts and data that has already been normalized and used in the Microsoft 365 Defender portal.

 The Microsoft 365 Defender products include: